California uses ZIP codes, outreach to boost vaccine equity - WTMJ

 Nationwide, states are struggling to distribute vaccines equitably even as officials try to define what equity means.
 They’re debating what risk factors gets someone to the head of the line: those in poverty, communities of color, their job or if they have a disability.
 Others simply want to vaccinate as many people as possible, as soon as possible.

-In California, which has prioritized seniors and health care workers, Gov. Gavin Newsom last week announced a federal partnership for mass vaccination sites in Oakland and east Los Angeles, saying the locations were chosen to target working-class “communities that are often left behind.”
+In California, which has prioritized seniors and health care workers, Gov. Gavin Newsom has announced a federal partnership for mass vaccination sites set to open next week in Oakland and east Los Angeles, saying the locations were chosen to target working-class “communities that are often left behind.”

-“Not only do we want fast and efficient, but we want equitable distribution of the vaccine,” he told reporters Monday in San Diego, where he hinted that a mass vaccination site would be announced soon for farm and food workers in central California.
+“Our focus is on equity, in and around that census tract, not just ZIP code,” Newsom said Tuesday.
+“I don’t want folks coming from all over the Bay Area that are well resourced, that have vehicles, for example, that can get ahead of the line, literally not just figuratively, to take advantage of that.”

 Newsom also says a new state vaccine distribution system will pay providers to offer shots in vulnerable neighborhoods and communities of color.
 Insurer Blue Shield of California will run the program and collect demographics on who’s getting the shots.